Shopify/draggable/src/Swappable/README.md

 ### Classes

-__Same as Draggable__
+Check out Draggables class identifiers

 ### Example

-This sample code will make list items draggable and allows to drop them inside another element:
+This sample code will make list items draggable and allows you to swap them with other draggable elements:

 ```js
 import {Swappable} from '@shopify/draggable';